 KIPR produces the International KIPR Open Autonomous Robot Tournament each year at the Global Conference on Educational Robotics.
-The 2015 Global Conference on Educational Robotics will be held in Albuquerque, NM at the Albuquerque Embassy Suites Hotel & Spa, July 7-11, 2015.
+The 2016 Global Conference on Educational Robotics (GCER) will be held July 6, 2016 - July 10, 2016 (pre-conference on July 5) at the World Golf Village Renaissance St. Augustine Resort located in St. Augustine, Florida.
 For more information on GCER, please see http://www.kipr.org/GCER.

 The KIPR Open Game rules may be used free of charge for educational purposes.
 They are regularly used in conjunction with collegiate coursework and in educational robotics events around the world.

 College students, professional engineers, hobbyists, poets, and anyone else are encouraged to participate so long as at least one member of their team is beyond High School in their educational careers.
 Team members should not be subject to being tied up with a Botball team or other potentially conflicting GCER activities unless team size is sufficient for remaining team members to handle team logistics.